munna3438/laravel-E-CommerceProject-1/README.md

     ```
     cp .env.example .env
     ```

--Update the .env file with your database and other configuration settings.
+Update the .env file with your database and other configuration settings.

 5. **Generate Application Key**
     ```
     php artisan key:generate